tdoug19/ENSE_352_Lab/Lab-1/introLab.md

-## ENSE 352 - Software Testing and Validation - Laboratory
+## ENSE 352 - Fundamentals of Computer Systems Architectures - Laboratory

-# Lab 6: Widget Testing with Web / Mobile
+# Lab 1: Introduction to ARM and tools

 ### University of Regina
 ### Faculty of Engineering and Applied Science - Software Systems Engineering